Request for Proposals

 Funds may be used for salary/stipend and fringe of personnel (including PI, students, post-docs, project managers, technicians, participant compensation, etc.), tuition remission, equipment, travel, and/or consumables.
 Funding of collaborators outside of Duke will not be allowed.

-Proposal Requirements
+Application Requirements

-• Up to two (2) pages describing the project and should include:
+Up to two (2) pages describing:

-• A plan to make substantial progress toward their aims within the one-year term.
+• a plan to make substantial progress toward their aims within the one-year term.

-• A one-page budget and budget justification.
+A one-page document that includes both the budget and budget justification.

 Review Criteria